This Is How You Get Your Kids Into Cycling

 However, a good option is to find a route to cycle together in the park or on the road.
 It may be too dangerous for him initially, but he will learn to obey the traffic rules and feel more confident on his bike.

-Organize a kids' bike club
+kids' bike club

 Children who want to learn how to cycle will enjoy riding with a group of their friends on the bike.
 If you have no one else to teach your kids or daughter, they could join your local bike club.
 One thing is certain - they will develop a love for cycling and become more interested in cycling further on in their lives.